meltoner/agrofelis/components/connectivity/readme.md

 ## Jetson nano operating system provisioning

 To initialise the computing module one needs the same components as for regular computer.
 That is a keyboard a mouse, a monitor and a hard disk (SD).
 An operating system can be written to the sd card by using a turnkey Ubuntu based image configured by NVIDIA conveniently having installed most of the needed software.
-The official [getting started document](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit) can be followed to get acquainted with embedded computer and boot-strap it.
+The official [getting started document](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit) can be followed to get acquainted with the embedded computer and boot-strap it.

-Following NVdia's documentation the 6.4 GB compressed operating system image, can be downloaded from the following link.
+Following NVdia's documentation, the 6.4 GB compressed operating system image can be downloaded from the following link.

 - [https://developer.nvidia.com/jetson-nano-2gb-sd-card-image](https://developer.nvidia.com/jetson-nano-2gb-sd-card-image)